maxhartshorn/global-news-code-exercise/README.md

 When you are ready to submit, run `npm run build`.

 ## How to submit code?
-Please upload completed code to a personal git repository and share the link to your repository with us.
+Please upload completed code to a private git repository and share the link to your repository with us.